Spiritual

 Cancellation Fee:

-If the group decided to invite one of us but had to cancel within the
+If the group decides to invite one of us but has to cancel within the

-month of the engagement we would ask for one quarter of our agreed compensation
+month of the engagement we ask for one quarter of our agreed compensation

 as partial reimbursement for the time put into preparation and setting

 aside the date(s).
-If the cancellation was within the week we would send
+If the cancellation is within the week of the event

-a statement asking one third of our agreed compensation in consideration
+we will send a statement asking one third of our agreed compensation in

 CONSULTING SERVICES: